Marco Reus: Style of play

 Reus is renowned for his versatility, speed, agility, technical skills, intelligence, and shooting ability; however he is also known for his proneness to injury.
 In 2012, Franz Beckenbauer spoke about Reus, along with Mario Götze, saying, "...as a classic duo there is nobody better than the prolific Reus and Götze."
 Reus was voted the Footballer of the Year (Germany) in 2012 and was named in the UEFA Team of the Year in 2013.
 In 2013, he was ranked as the fourth best footballer in Europe by Bloomberg.
 Although he is highly regarded for his attacking movement, powerful finishing with either foot in open play, timing, and eye for goal, as well as his accuracy from set pieces, Reus is also a hard-working player and a precise passer, who possesses good vision, which enables him to create chances and provide assists to teammates, in addition to scoring goals himself.
 As such, Reus is a versatile forward, who is capable of playing in several offensive positions, and has been deployed as a second striker, in a central role as an out-and-out striker (although this is not his favoured position), as a winger on either flank (although he favours the left side, as it allows him to cut inside onto his stronger right foot), and also in a central attacking midfield role as a number 10.
+Beyond his qualities as a player, Reus is also known for his leadership, having served as captain of Borussia Dortmund.

 Personal life

 Reus is named after the Netherlands legend, Marco van Basten.
 According to Reus, his parents were originally going to name him 'Dennis' but thanks to Van Basten's famous volley goal against Soviet Union in the final of Euro 1988 they decided to name him Marco.

-Reus dated Carolin Bohs in 2009.
-They broke up in 2013 but remain close friends.
 Reus started dating German model Scarlett Gartmann in December 2015.
-Together they had their first child in March 2019 and got married later the same year.
+Together they had their first daughter in March 2019 and got married later the same year.
+They welcomed their second child in January 2024.

 Reus has said that, if he was not a professional football player, he would be a pilot.

 Reus was the cover athlete of FIFA 17, after being voted in by a fans' poll organized by Electronic Arts.

 In March 2020, Reus and his wife, Scarlett, donated €500,000 to people and smaller businesses in need in his hometown of Dortmund during the COVID-19 pandemic.